CS2103JAN2017-W10-B1/addressbook-level4/docs/TestScript.md

   * add recurring Event2 due/2/5 start/1/5 startT/9:00 dueT/9:00 f/month #testing

-2. Deleting a task<br>
+2. Deleting a task

   2.1 Delete a task/event by specifying its index
-  * delete 8<br>
+  * delete 8

-  2.2 Delete one occurance of a recurring task/event
+  2.2 Delete one occurrence of a recurring task/event
-  * delete 3<br>
+  * delete 3

-  2.3 Delete all occurances of a recurring task/event
+  2.3 Delete all occurrences of a recurring task/event
   * delete 4 all

-3. Edit a task<br>
+3. Edit a task

   3.1 Edit certain field of a task/event
   * edit 1 *f
   * edit 2 n/task1 edited #testing *f
   * edit 8 *u
   * edit 4 startT/8:00 start/tmr
-  * edit 6 d/edited<br>
+  * edit 6 d/edited

-  3.2 Edit one occurance of a recurring task/event by specifying "once"
+  3.2 Edit one occurrence of a recurring task/event by specifying "once"
-  * edit 5 once/t n/recuring task2 change<br>
+  * edit 5 once/t n/recurring task2 change

-  3.3 Edit field of all occurances of a recurring task/event
+  3.3 Edit field of all occurrences of a recurring task/event
   * edit 6 f/month
   * edit 6 @nus